heemoe/blog-gatsby/content/pages/about.md

 slug: '/pages/about'
 draft: false
 ---
-This is Harvey Zhong, This is my new blog host at netlify.
+This is Hee Zhong, This is my new blog host at netlify.